 As you update your accounts, it’s a good idea to make sure the changes take.

 “Check your credit a few months after the divorce to be sure it is accurate,” Rebecca Zung said.

 Too see where your credit currently stands, you can view your free credit report summary on Credit.com.
-This report is updated each month, so you can see how changes are affecting you as time goes on after your separation and if there are any other steps toward improvement that you need to make.
+This report is updated every 14 days, so you can see how changes are affecting you as time goes on after your separation and if there are any other steps toward improvement that you need to make.
 You can generally improve your credit in the long-term by making all loan payments on time, keeping debt levels low and limiting new credit inquiries as your score rebounds.

 [Offer: If you need help fixing errors on your credit report, Lexington Law could help you meet your goals.
 Learn more about them here or call them at (844) 346-3296 for a free consultation.]

 - How to Get Your Free Annual Credit Report